fmrtl73/px/fio/k8s/benchmarks/README.md

 This project is meant to help in running a set of benchmarks, defined in the config map in standard fio format, agains one or more storage classes.
 The run.sh script uses the fio-job.yaml file as a template and generates a job for each storage class that runs in sequential order.

+The benchmarks are meant to compare results from using a volume created using a storage class and the use of hostpath volume.
+The benchmark settings are contained in a fiojobs.fio file that is contained in the configmap.yaml file.
+Notice that it uses /mnt for the Portworx storage class and /data for the hostpath tests.

 ### Setup

 Before you start, if you want to test secure storage class performance make sure you have a functioning Portworx cluster and configure it for encryption: